netdata/netdata/docs/tasks/operations/interact-with-the-charts.md

 learn_repo_doc: "True"
 -->

-In this task you are going to learn how to interact with Netdata's charts.
+In this task, you will learn how to interact with Netdata's many charts.

 Before we begin, let's explain some of the terminology we are going to use:

-- "tooltip" is the small text that appears upon hovering over a button.
+- "Tooltip" is the small text that appears upon hovering over a button.
 They help in giving more info about a button's function
 - "Toolbox" is the box that appears in every chart's top right corner, and it contains tools used in manipulating the chart
-- The button names used in this task will resemble the tooltips shown while hovering above them
+- The button names used in this task will resemble the tooltips shown while hovering above the individual button

 We will begin analyzing all the buttons and the actions from the top of the chart to the bottom, in a left-to-right fashion.

 ## Prerequisites

+To interact with charts, you will need the following:

 - A Netdata Cloud Space with at least one live node claimed to it

-## Stop a chart from updating
+## Stopping a chart from updating (and restarting)

 You can stop a chart from updating by clicking on it.
 This will pause all the charts in order to take a better look!